Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Introduction

 To formalize this claim, we model software evolution in discrete time and represent system structure by a dependency graph.
 Change effort is modeled as a random variable whose value depends on the structural neighborhood of the changed entity and on residual stochastic effects.
 Within this framework, burden is defined as expected effort and uncertainty as variance of effort.

 The main contribution of this paper is theoretical.
-We show that, under explicit structural and stochastic assumptions, there exists a nontrivial regime in which uncertainty decreases while burden remains constant or increases.
+We show that, on a time interval over which explicit structural and stochastic assumptions hold, there is a local regime in which uncertainty decreases while burden remains constant or increases.
 This result establishes that \emph{stabilization without simplification} is not merely an empirical observation, but a structurally admissible consequence of the model.

 The contributions of this paper are threefold:

 \begin{itemize} \item \textbf{Conceptual contribution:} We distinguish structural burden from uncertainty as two separate dimensions of software evolution. \item \textbf{Formal contribution:} We introduce a discrete-time graph-based probabilistic framework in which burden and uncertainty are defined and analyzed rigorously. \item \textbf{Theoretical contribution:} We prove that stabilization without simplification arises under explicit assumptions on structural load, structural regularization, process stabilization, and covariance control.